cript2000/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 .. warning :: For any remark or mistake in this lab, please send a Teams chat to Matthieu DIERICK.

-In this lab, you will learn how to connect APM to Azure AD as IDaaS.
-Since v15.1, you can enable APM as SAML SP and Azure AD as SAML IDP.
+In this lab, you will learn how to leverage Azure AD as an IDaaS with F5 Access Policy Manager.
+In order to most efficiently integrate the two products, we'll be leveraging the **Easy Button** Guided Configuration template
-In this lab, we will use the new **Easy Button** Guided Configuration template.
-This template:
+This template allows administrators to:
 #.
 Publish on-prems apps
 #.
 Enable Single Sign on
 #.
 Interconnect (SAML binding) APM with Azure AD tenant

-.. note :: You will notice we will never connect to Azure AD interface.
-APM will use Microsoft Graph API to configure AAD tenant accordingly.
+.. note :: You will notice we will never manually make changes to Azure AD.
+APM will use Microsoft Graph API to configure our AAD tenant accordingly.

    |image001|